- Pets and Animals»

 - Fish: Salmon in particular is a great source of protein and Omega 3's.
 Salmon needs to be cooked before serving as it contains many harmful parasites when served raw.
 Other fish that can be served to dogs include: trout, pike, walleye, flounder, and arctic char.
 Be sure to remove all bones and do not season the fish when feeding to your dog.
 Tuna in small amounts can be okay, but I advise closely monitoring your dog's tuna intake as tuna is high in mercury and should not be eaten often.
 Canned tuna is generally better.

 - Peanut Butter and Nuts: Peanut butter and peanuts in general are a great source of protein for your dog.
-Peanut butter makes a great treat spread on fruits or chew toys.
-Like humans dogs can be allergic to peanut butter so it is important to watch your dog after feeding them peanut butter to make sure they are not having any adverse reactions.
+Peanut butter makes a delicious treat spread on fruits or chew toys.
+Like humans, dogs can be allergic to peanut butter or peanut products, so it is important to watch your dog after feeding them any form of peanuts to make sure they are not having any adverse reactions.

 Roasted or cooked cashews are also good on occasion, be sure to buy the unsalted kind.
 Cashews are a fatty nut and should be given in moderation, as large portions can cause issues for your dog's stomach.
 Like cashews, almonds and pistachios are highly fatty and should not be given to your dog in large amounts.
 A piece here or there will be okay, but they should not be given every day and not in handful size portions.

 * It is important to note that not all nuts are good for your dog.
-Macadamia nuts, pecans, and walnuts are extremely toxic to dogs and should be avoided.
+Macadamia nuts, pecans, and walnuts are extremely toxic to dogs and should never be given to them.

 Vegetables for Dogs: